wallabyway/ARVRToolkit/docs/hololens.md

 ### Setup

 1. Create a new Unity project.
-You need Unity 2017.1.2f1.
+You need [Unity 2017.1.3](https://unity3d.com/get-unity/download/archive).
-2. Import the Forge Toolkit package (Note you need the version for Unity 2017.1.2f1 which is the version supported by MRLabs)
+2. Import the Forge Toolkit package (Note you need the version for [Unity 2017.1.3](https://unity3d.com/get-unity/download/archive) which is the version supported by MRLabs)
 3. Import the [MRLabs package](MRLabs.unitypackage)
 4. Import the [HoloLens RCDB sample code](rcdb-Example.unitypackage)
 5. Load the 'Assets/Forge Samples/Hololens-RCDB' scene in the editor